robertrlindner/tweetclass/README.md

        This is the important step where the nature of the classes is implicitly determined by your choices.

+       Be careful because a tweet can have more than one label, and therefore even if you have some "0"s and some "1"s it is still possible to have  all the tweets having only one label.

     4.)
 Run: $ label_tweets